OSRSB/OsrsBot/README.md

 ###### Set up
 So, if you're a script user reading this then you can [click here](https://github.com/OSRSB/OSRSBot/releases/latest) to download the latest jar file.
-To run this file you'll need an installation of [JDK 8](https://www.oracle.com/java/technologies/downloads/#java8) which can be obtained by clicking that link and downloading the version that matches your operating system.
+To run this file you'll need an installation of [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) which can be obtained by clicking that link and downloading the version that matches your operating system.
 If you need help just jump into the community server and ask.
+Alternatively, you can install it through IntelliJ IDEA by hitting File -> Project Structure -> Project -> Project SDK and selecting the JDK version you want to use (or adding it).

+###### Building

+To build make sure to use the Gradle build tasks to build the classes or the jar task to build the jar.

 ###### Installing a script
 To install a .jar script, put it in the following folder: